selva-dt3/corporate-learning-hub-225522/lms_frontend/README.md

 ```
 Notes:
 - Values in `public/env.js` (window._env_) take precedence over `.env`.
 - Changing `public/env.js` requires only a browser refresh (no rebuild).
+Prefer a hard refresh if cached.
-- If the script is cached or didn’t load yet, the app will attempt a one-time fetch of `/env.js` during bootstrap and then proceed.
+- If the script is cached or didn’t load yet, the app attempts a one-time fetch of `/env.js` during bootstrap and then proceeds.
+- Console diagnostics:
+  - `[env.js] loaded` when the runtime script is parsed
+  - `[env:init] ...` and `[bootstrap] env ready` confirm final presence
+  - `[supabase:init]` and `[supabase] presence` show masked Supabase readiness

 3. Run the app
 ```